geeky-auro/Sqlite_Database_Implementation_Docs/DataBase/AppProvider.md

     ): Cursor? {
         Log.d(TAG, "query called with uri $uri")
         val match = uriMatcher.match(uri)
-        //        matcher is used to decide what matcher has been passed.>!
+        //Matcher is used to decide what matcher has been passed.>!
-        Log.d(TAG, "query match is $match")
-//        use a query builder to build the query that will be executed by the database
-        val queryBuilder = SQLiteQueryBuilder()
+        //Use a query builder to build the query that will be executed by the database val queryBuilder = SQLiteQueryBuilder()
 //        Copy paste the code..!
         when (match) {
             TASKS -> queryBuilder.tables = TasksContract.TABLE_NAME // SELECT ______ FROM Tasks